 Vue.js seems to be popular if we observe the above statistics.
 Despite it is a “one-man-show”, it has the ability to grab the attention of developers due to its well-built and easy architecture.

 Above all, you should not forget that Angular and React are being used by big names in the industry.
-Google uses Angular a lot in their projects and brands such as Facebook, Airbnb, Dropbox, WhatsApp, Netflix are using React in their development environment.
+Google uses Angular a lot in its projects and brands such as Facebook, Airbnb, Dropbox, WhatsApp, Netflix are using React in their development environment.

 Community Support and Growth

-As React is powered by Facebook and Angular is maintained by Google, there’s a no doubt on the growth of both these frameworks.
+As React is powered by Facebook and Angular is maintained by Google, there’s no doubt on the growth of both these frameworks.
 In both frameworks, updates and releases are published frequently but they have things quite maintained when it comes to migrations.
 Upgrades are not a problem according to the developers in React and in Angular, there will be one major update every six months.
 The angular team regularly announces version updates, releases, and depreciation periods.

 React is more flexible than Angular because Angular is a full framework and React is a set of independent, faster, and evolving libraries, and for that, you have to keep an eye on every little module that is no longer supported or maintained.